iamcest/covid19-slides/covid-19-cxh-slides.md

 #

-- important to consider, and discuss with patients and document ceilings of care; clinical frailty score helpful (less than 5 is less frail and more likely to benefit from critical care, 5 or more is more frail and less likely to benefit from critical care.)
+- important to consider, and discuss with patients and document ceilings of care; clinical frailty score can be helpful in assessing who is likely to benefit from critical care.

 #